-Advocacy is a skill that all chronically ill people need to strengthen during your journey, because your health requires you speak out for yourself – even when other people won’t.
-It can feel intimidating when you are trying to be honest about your health when you worry about how it will be received.
+Advocacy is a skill that all chronically ill people need to strengthen during your journey because your health requires you speak out for yourself (even when other people won’t).
+It feels intimidating being honest about your health when you worry about how it will be received.

 Here are some signs that you are struggling to advocate for yourself: